 The FIBA Congress, which met in London in 1948 on the occasion of the XIVth Olympic Games, decided to organise a world championship every four years between the Olympic tournaments.
-Argentina was prepared to accept the teething problems and so Buenos Aires was the location of the 1st World Championship for Men from 22nd October to 3rd November 1950.
+Argentina was prepared to accept the teething problems and so Buenos Aires was the location of the 1st FIBA Basketball World Cup from 22nd October to 3rd November 1950.

 FIBA limited the number of participating teams to ten: the three best teams at the preceding Olympic Games, the two best teams from Asia, Europe and South-America, plus the organising country which was automatically qualified.

 The USA, France and Brazil, classed in that order two years previously in London, were therefore qualified along with Argentina, Chile and Peru.
 Uruguay, soundly qualified by winning the South American Championship, refused to cross the Rio de la Plata for political reasons and, more precisely, in order to protest against the Argentinian Government's refusal to grant visas to its press representatives.

 Since no Asian team wanted to make the long and costly journey to Latin America, the competition was opened up to neighbouring countries along the Equator and to two additional European teams, Spain and Yugoslavia.

 Relegated to fifteenth place at the Olympic Games in London two years previously, Argentina, cheered on by 25,000 supporters, surpassed itself in the Luna Park Arena and took the first championship title by beating the USA (64-50).
 The USA had not taken the World Championship very seriously, appearing with a corporate team from the Chevrolet factories in Denver.
 Interestingly, the Argentinians were the only ones in this competition to cross the 60-point barrier.